hazelcast/hazelcast-reference-manual/src/Map-Locks.md

 }
 ```

-If the above code is run by more than one cluster member simultaneously, there will be likely a race condition.
-You can solve this condition with Hazelcast using either of the following solutions.
+If the above code is run by more than one cluster member simultaneously, a race condition is likely.
+You can solve this condition with Hazelcast using either pessimistic locking or optimistic locking.

 #### Pessimistic Locking